 Do you constantly have chapped lips?

-Chapped or cracked lips are due to constant lip licking.
+Chapped or cracked lips are due to constant lip licking and mouth breathing.
 You may think you have to lick your lips because they are dry.
 Actually, the reason the lips are dry is the constant licking and resulting chapping.